Things to do in Seattle

 When to visit

-You don’t get an emerald city without plenty of rain, but summer in Seattle is downright gorgeous and usually sunny.
-The driest season here stretches from July through early August, coinciding with events including the Seafair Weekend Festival, the Seattle Art Fair, and West Seattle Summer Fest.
-Nice weather holds through early fall, when September brings crowds to the Bumbershoot cultural festival and Seattle Seahawks’ football games.
+You don’t get an Emerald City without plenty of rain, but summer is downright gorgeous and usually sunny.
+The driest season stretches from July through early August, coinciding with events including the Seafair Weekend Festival, the Seattle Art Fair, and Summer Fest.
+Nice weather holds through early fall, when September brings crowds to the Bumbershoot cultural festival and Seahawks’ football games.

 Getting around